juorozco/TFM_2026/README.md

 This repository contains the code and data for the Master's Thesis (TFM) on predicting off-target interactions of chemical compounds across 318 human kinases using bioactivity data from the ChEMBL database.

-Two model types are compared under two data splitting strategies:
+Three model types are compared under two data splitting strategies:
 - **Support Vector Machine (SVM) and Random Forest (RF)** — trained independently per kinase (Scikit-Learn)
 - **Feedforward Neural Network (FNN)** — multi-task, trained simultaneously on all targets (PyTorch)
 - **Random split** and **Scaffold split** (Bemis–Murcko)